Personal Injury True or False: “Every dog gets a free bite”?

 a.
 Inflicted a bite on a person that resulted in broken bones or disfiguring lacerations or required cosmetic surgery or hospitalization; or

 Killed or inflicted severe injury upon a domestic animal when not on the owner’s real property; or

 Approached a person when not on the owner’s property in a vicious or terrorizing manner in an apparent attitude of attack.

 The good news is, a dog owner in this situation does have options.
 The dog owner would need to attack the liability with appropriate defenses such as assumption of the risk, provocation, contributory negligence, and some courts apply pure comparative fault principles.

 Assumption of the risk is an affirmative defense made by the owner when the victim fully understands a risk of harm to himself by the owner’s dog in this case, and voluntarily chooses to enter or remain within the area of that risk.
 In that situation, the victim is not entitled to recover for his or her injuries.

 Contributory negligence is also an affirmative defense, when the victim was injured in part due tohis or her own negligence (his or her negligence “contributed” to the accident).
 In this situation the injured party would not be entitled to collect any damages from another party who supposedly caused the accident based on the preponderance of evidence.
 North Carolina’s approach on this defense is, if a person was found to be contributorily negligent, they are barred from recovery, no matter how small or big a percentage they contributed to their injury.
-If you have been injured by a dog, contact a Charlotte dog bite lawyer from Randall & Stump, PLLC today.
+If you have been injured by a dog, contact a Charlotte dog bite lawyer from Randall & Stump, Criminal Defense Attorneys today.